kovasap/market_trading_game/design.md

 ## Setting up

+The improvements, projects, and people decks are shuffled, and 4, 3, and 4 cards respectively are flipped up next to them as options for players to buy as the game progresses.
+These cards are refreshed as they are bought.

-Each player takes an agricola-style random game board with a grid of different terrain types.
+Then each player takes an agricola-style random game board with a grid of different terrain types.
 For example:

 ```
 F F F F F F